 Gratitude at Thanksgiving

-Thinking about gratitude can shift how we experience life and moments with the ones we love and care about.
-During Thanksgiving this year, we would like to invite gratitude as a dinner guest.
+Thinking about gratitude, and being grateful, can shift how we experience life and moments with the ones we love and care about.
+During Thanksgiving this year we would like to invite gratitude as a dinner guest.

 Gratitude is an art, the art of appreciation and being thankful.
 And it’s not just saying thanks for the turkey!